underscoreio/essential-slick/src/pages/6-joins.md

 <div class="callout callout-info">
 At the time of writing H2 does not support full outer joins.
-Whereas earlier versions of Slick would throw a runtime exception, Slick 3 compiles the query into to something that will run, emulating a full outer join.
+Whereas earlier versions of Slick would throw a runtime exception, Slick 3 compiles the query into something that will run, emulating a full outer join.
 </div>